9.5 million homes earned more than the UK’s average salary in the last year. Want to know if yours is one of them? Just ask Zoopla.

-Demand from potential buyers has been strong since the housing market reopened after the first national lockdown, with buyers looking for more space and a different lifestyle as they no longer had to commute to work on a daily basis.
+Demand from potential buyers has been strong since the pandemic.
+Buyers have been looking for more space and a different lifestyle as they no longer had to commute to work on a daily basis.

-"But activity has been so high, it has eroded the stock of homes for sale, which has put upward pressure on house prices, with values rising by up to 9% in some parts of the country."
+"But activity has been so high, it has eroded the stock of homes for sale and put upward pressure on house prices."

 Russell and his wife Hyun Kim (known as Helen) have made the most of recent house price growth.